 Bring your vehicle registration and proof of town residency.
 Proof of residency includes either your valid driver's license or a current utility / tax bill if your driver’s license doesn’t have your current address.
 Both the transfer station and compost permits are good for the lifetime of your vehicle.
 Only one permit is needed for town residents to utilize the transfer station and/or the compost facility.
 The permit is free of charge.

-If you are a Bethlehem resident and renting or using a vehicle besides your own, you can get a temporary permit at the Town of Bethlehem Highway Department or the Town Clerk's Office.
+If you are a Bethlehem resident and renting or using a vehicle besides your own, you can get a temporary permit at the Town of Bethlehem Highway Department.
 You will need to bring your proof of residency, along with year, make, model, and license plate number of the borrowed vehicle.
 The temporary permit is free of charge and is valid for two weeks.

 Non-Residential / Commercial Permits